 Active contact with developers is absolutely desirable - but be personal and situation-specific!

-One of our candidates told us, "I recently received an email from a company with the subject line: "Visionary Startup Needs Your Potential ...".
-At first I thought it was a hip advertisement, but no, it was serious.
-The text actually just said that I was recommended (but no name was given), and if I was interested in a job.
-In three paragraphs it told me that I was the ideal candidate for the job, and if I was interested, studied IT, and had experience with HTML5 and CSS3, I should apply."
+One of our candidates told us: "I recently received an email from a company with the subject: "Visionary startup needs your potential ...".
+At first I thought it was a hip advert, but no, it was serious.
+The text actually only said that I was recommended (but no name was mentioned) and whether I was interested in a position.
+In three paragraphs, I was told that I was the ideal candidate for the job and if I was interested, had studied IT and had experience with HTML5 and CSS3, I should apply."

-In order to contact a potential candidate for a vacancy, a database must first be established: This is only possible with a comprehensive recruitment strategy!
+In order to contact a potential candidate for a vacancy, a database must first be set up: This is only possible with a comprehensive recruitment strategy!

 Passive candidates

 "The general job platforms don't work for IT talent.
 They don't even reach the target group because IT specialists and developers are not actively looking for jobs due to the market situation.
-They are passively on the move and can only be reached through niche channels.
-These are, for example, WeAreDevelopers, Stack Overflow or GitHub.
-Most companies do not yet actively use these channels because they do not have a plan on how to reach the IT target group.
-This, combined with a lack of budget and unqualified HR specialists, leads to a shortage of IT specialists in their own company" Benjamin Ruschin, CEO of WeAreDevelopers.
+They are passively on the move and can only be reached via niche channels.
+These include WeAreDevelopers, Stack Overflow or GitHub, for example.
+Most companies are not yet actively using these channels because they have no plan for how to reach the IT target group.
+Combined with a lack of budget and unqualified HR specialists, this leads to a shortage of IT specialists within the company," Benjamin Ruschin, Managing Director of WeAreDevelopers.

 6. IT-specific sweets

-Karriere.at recently conducted a study that offers exciting insights into developers' pain points: For example, one in five (20.3%) say that the free choice of operating system would be a reason to change jobs.
-Currently, nearly 87% work on Windows computers, but only 70% would choose that operating system.
+Karriere.at recently conducted a study that provides fascinating insights into the pain points of developers: For example, one in five (20.3%) say that a free choice of operating system would be a reason to change jobs.
+Almost 87% currently work on Windows computers, but only 70% would choose this operating system.
 28% would like Linux (reality 21%) and 27% would like OS X (reality 17%).

-IT employees are as diverse as their skills: many have a university education, but autodidacts are also not uncommon in the industry.
-Part-time jobs and projects play a crucial role for the latter in particular.
+IT employees are as diverse as their skills: many have a university education, but self-taught professionals are also not uncommon in the industry.
+For the latter in particular, part-time jobs and projects play a decisive role.

 7. values and perspectives

-In 2021, candidates will do their own research and take a hard look at the right company: Glassdoor talks about 69% of job seekers who would not sign a contract with a company with a bad reputation, even if they are currently unemployed, and 84% would consider quitting their current job if they received an offer from a company with an excellent reputation.
-This means that potential candidates look closely at the companies that are on the short list and that their values are important to them.
-A job offer alone does not tell them if they can identify with the company.
+In 2021, candidates will search for the right company themselves and take a close look: Glassdoor speaks of 69% of job seekers who would not sign a contract with a company with a poor reputation even if they were currently unemployed, and 84% would consider quitting their current job if they received an offer from a company with an excellent reputation.
+This means that potential candidates look closely at shortlisted organisations and that their values are important to them.
+A job offer alone does not tell them whether they can identify with the company.
 This requires more information and interaction.
 This is exactly what inbound recruiting focuses on.

-Another reason developers don't apply for jobs is that they are advertised to solve specific problem situations.
-But what happens to the employee after they solve the problem?
-With the help of expert employer branding and concrete information in the advertisement, you can arouse the interest of potential applicants for a career in your company!
-Especially this important point is often forgotten, but leads to great losses in the number of applications.
+Another reason why developers do not apply for jobs is that they are advertised to solve specific problem situations.
+But what happens to the employee after they have solved the problem?
+With the help of expert employer branding and concrete information in the advert, you can arouse the interest of potential applicants for a career in your company!
+This important point in particular is often forgotten, but leads to major losses in the number of applications.

-Most people will answer yes to the question "Is your IT recruiting successful?" - but how successful is it really?
+Most people will answer yes to the question "Is your IT recruitment successful?" - but how successful is it really?
 This is where most people start to stutter.
-It is in the interest of both management and HR to know what is working and why, or what needs improvement.
-Choosing the right KPIs is of crucial importance here.
+It is in the interest of both management and HR to know what is working and why or what needs to be improved.
+Choosing the right KPIs is is of crucial importance here.
 A suitable KPI is specific and provides information about a particular measure or step in the recruitment process.
-"Number of jobs advertised" versus "Number of employees hired" are therefore not targeted.
+"Number of jobs advertised" versus "number of employees hired" are therefore not targeted.

-For this reason, we have compiled the most important metrics you need to implement in your IT recruiting strategy:
+For this reason, we have compiled the most important key figures that you need to implement in your IT recruitment strategy:

 -

-- In order to bring the collected numbers into the right proportion, it is first important to become aware of the size of the candidate pool with the help of SEO tools such as Google Keyword Planner or SEMrush.
-To do this, enter the corresponding position (e.g. frontend developer) and get the monthly search volume.
+- To put the figures you have collected into the right perspective, it is first important to realise the size of the candidate pool with the help of SEO tools such as Google Keyword Planner or SEMrush.
+To do this, enter the relevant position (e.g. front-end developer) and obtain the monthly search volume.

 -